AllenChen0958/CSE230_final_project_snake/README.md

 - We will prioritize completing a basic version of the snake game.
 - Try to simplify the functions of game, start from basic functions, add more interesting things if we have more time.

+## Acknowledgments
+Our work is an extension and refinement of the code available in the public repository: [Sam Tay's Snake Game](https://github.com/samtay/snake).
+We've introduced several enhancements and new features, including:
+- Revamping the original code to enhance team collaboration efficiency.
+- Beautifying the user interface and incorporating an instructions panel.
+- Introducing various food modes, altering food types and icons.
+- Implementing multiple camera viewpoints, such as First Person View (FPV) and a fixed camera perspective.
+- Launching a multiplayer mode with separate windows tailored for different camera views.
+- Incorporating background music to enrich the gaming experience.
+- Developing and adding test cases for the game.
+While making these improvements, we have preserved the original file structure and the core concept of the snake game from the repository.

 ## Group Member
 - Name: Yu Ming Chen, PID: A59010485, Github name: allenchen0958
 - Name: Xuan Ding, PID: A16060562, Github name: dingxuan2000